 Monitor overdrive settings are available in different levels such as high, medium, and low.
 A pointer can be seen on the overdrive settings if they lack an on/off switch.
 Drag the overdrive settings upwards to lessen your monitor’s response time.
 Don’t move the ticker too high because it causes pixel overshoot which is called inverse ghosting.
 The pixel overshoot has bad effects on the display’s performance, so it’s better to select the medium option.

-Though overdrive increases response time but doesn’t use it in games having any ghosting.
+Though overdrive increases response time but doesn’t use in games having any ghosting.
 A monitor with poor overdrive optimization results in bad display settings.
-If overdrive settings are of no use for your monitor, replace it with a new monitor.
+If overdrive settings are of no use to your monitor, replace it with a new monitor.